makersacademy/takeaway-challenge/README.md

 This was the second weekend project I attempted while at Maker's Academy.
 When completing this I had two week's worth of practical experience in Ruby and Rspec, and no experience using an API in a project.
 This week we focused on encapsulation and cohesion, using techniques including data injection, mocking, stubbing, and class extraction.

 ## Approach
 Like last week, I again used IRB as a method for feature testing this program.
 I did not want to create an interactive menu or a file that runs by itself, as that will be more accessible after learning about front end.
 I only created two classes, one for a menu and one for the user's shopping cart.
 There is a third class, a 'TextSender' class, though this comes from the Twilio API and likely was not implemented entirely correctly.
-I decided to challenge myself and load a menu from a json file that I have created, in order to add additional 'restaurants' in the future (different jsons).
+I decided to challenge myself and load a menu from a json file that I have created in order to add additional 'restaurants' in the future (different jsons).

 ## Summary
 The user acts as a customer ordering at a restaurant.
 The user can view the menu, view a menu category (i.e. "Lunch", "Drinks"), add from the cart, remove from the cart, view the cart's items, view the cart's total price, and checkout.
 Upon checkout the user must confirm the total amount to be payed or else the order will not go through.
 When run in IRB, the confirmation message is sent via sms to my personal phone number.
 You can alter this number in 'send_sms.rb' in order to receive your own confirmations.